relikd/baRSS/README.md

 **Note:** To reset an option run `defaults delete de.relikd.baRSS {KEY}`, where `{KEY}` is an option from below.

-1. If you hold down the option key and click on an article item, you can mark a single item (un-)read without opening it.

-2. When holding down the option key, the menu will show an item to open only a few unread items at a time.
+1. When holding down the option key, the menu will show an item to open only a few unread items at a time.
 This number can be changed with the following Terminal command (default: 10):
 ```
 defaults write de.relikd.baRSS openFewLinksLimit -int 10
 ```

-3. In preferences you can choose to show 'Short article names'.
+2. In preferences you can choose to show 'Short article names'.
 This will limit the number of displayed characters to 60 (default).
 With this Terminal command you can customize this limit:
 ```
 defaults write de.relikd.baRSS shortArticleNamesLimit -int 50
 ```

-4. Limit the number of displayed articles per feed menu.
+3. Limit the number of displayed articles per feed menu.
 **Note:** displayed unread count may be different than the unread items inside.
 'Open all unread' will open hidden items too.
 ```
 defaults write de.relikd.baRSS articlesInMenuLimit -int 40
 ```

-5. You can change the appearance of colors throughout the application.
+4. You can change the appearance of colors throughout the application.
 E.g., The tint color of the menu bar icon and the color of the blue unread articles dot.
 ```
 defaults write de.relikd.baRSS colorStatusIconTint -string "#37F"
 defaults write de.relikd.baRSS colorUnreadIndicator -string "#FBA33A"
 ```

-6. To backup your list of subscribed feeds, here is a one-liner:
+5. To backup your list of subscribed feeds, here is a one-liner:
 ```
 open barss:backup && cp "$HOME/Library/Containers/de.relikd.baRSS/Data/Library/Application Support/baRSS/backup/feeds_latest.opml" "$HOME/Desktop/baRSS_backup_$(date "+%Y-%m-%d").opml"
 ```